axross/axross.dev/README.md

    npm install
    ```
 3. ```
-   CONTENTFUL_SPACE=2mfcuy3p355s CONTENTFUL_ACCESS_TOKEN=EKvjDTi2bDOjjW94G0xzRexet5yeerbiqokB2-4k-24 npm run serve:app
+   npm run serve
    ```

-   The access token is for development.
-Pass them via environement variable in order to use a different access token (and make it secret).
+   The access token for development is at `.env` and `.env.build`.
+To use different access tokens, rewrite them.
-4. The webpage will automatically open on your default browser